 - extreme tiredness

-These are some of the symptoms of glandular fever.
 You do not usually get glandular fever more than once.

 Glandular fever complications

-- lower level of blood cells, such as anaemia
+- lower level of blood cells such as anaemia

-- an infection, such as pneumonia
+- an infection such as pneumonia

-- a neurological illness, such as Guillain-Barre syndrome or Bell's palsy
+- a neurological illness such as Guillain-Barré syndrome or Bell's palsy

 How to stop glandular fever spreading